 Students are expected to attend, be on time, and actively participate in all scheduled classes.
-Students who are unable to attend class due to an emergency are expected to call the instructor and leave a voice mail message.
+Students who are unable to attend class due to an emergency are expected to email their instructor prior to class.
 Students who miss more than two classes put themselves at risk of substantial grade reduction.